Snehargha123/DC-Motor_control/README.md

-# DC-Motor_control - MATLAB Project
+# DC-Motor_control - MATLAB Simulink
+It is for controlling motor torque and speed